 - Next in Excel Options, we need to go to Advanced and scroll down to the Display option for the worksheet.

 - Furthermore, we need to untick the Show Page Breaks option and then click on OK.

 - In the end, we will see there are no automatic page breaks like before.

-- How to Insert a Page Break in Excel (4 Easy Ways)
+Read More: How to Remove the Page Break Lines in Excel

 - Secondly, we need to copy this code and paste it into the General tab.

 Sub remove_automatic_pagebreak() ActiveSheet.DisplayPageBreaks = False End Sub Sub show_automatic_pagebreak() ActiveSheet.DisplayPageBreaks = True End Sub

 - Thirdly we will save it as a macro-enabled file or with an XLSM extension by pressing Ctrl+S and choosing XLSM as the file type.